Discover exciting elective pathways

 Please note, Global Challenge Pathways are only available to eligible students with a certain amount of free modules in their curriculum, and not all pathways are avaliable to all students; please check your programme course page for details.

-Explore the pathways below.
+Explore our pathways

 Through the Climate Change & Sustainability pathway you will develop the skills, understanding and drive to become agents of change to tackle climate change and wider sustainability challenges.